 Because the cells produced by Algorithm \ref{alg:GoExploreLandmarks} are irregular, it is difficult to compare our approach to most QD algorithms, especially using a QD score \cite{pugh2016quality}, which is the special case $WQD(1,f)$ of

 where $w$ is typically a solution of \eqref{eq:weighting}. \footnote{ The usual QD score $WQD(1,f)$ typically approximates \eqref{eq:WQD} well in practice. } There are two possible workarounds: substitute regular cells, or consider a more ``lightweight'' version of the same approach.
 While the former option is superficially attractive in that we can compare to a notional reference algorithm, in practice there are only reference implementations of otherwise partially specified algorithms.
+Aligning a reference algorithm with Algorithm \ref{alg:GoExploreLandmarks} would force us to consider low-dimensional problems that are comparatively disadvantageous as discussed shortly below.
 Since we already know Go-Explore is a high-performing class of algorithms, the latter option therefore is more informative (and though it does not preclude the former, we restrict consideration to it here).

-Specifically, we consider a ``baseline'' version of Go-Explore with several specific and simple choices as described in Algorithm \ref{alg:GoExploreBaseline} in \S \ref{sec:GoExploreBaseline}: note in particular that the chosen covariances for $g$ in Algorithm \ref{alg:GoExploreBaseline} are fairly well matched to the geometry of the problem. \footnote{ The bandwidth for which the resulting Gaussian most nearly approximates the objective at the origin (up to an affine transformation) is approximately 0.2. } The results of this and Algorithm \ref{alg:GoExploreDissimilarity} with the same settings as in \S \ref{sec:real} are shown in Figure \ref{fig:RastriginScore_midDim}.
+Specifically, we consider a ``baseline'' version of Go-Explore with several specific and simple choices as described in \S F of the supplement: note in particular that the chosen covariances for $g$ therein are fairly well matched to the geometry of the problem. \footnote{ The bandwidth for which the resulting Gaussian most nearly approximates the objective at the origin (up to an affine transformation) is approximately 0.2. } The results of this and Algorithm \ref{alg:GoExploreDissimilarity} with the same settings as in \S \ref{sec:real} are shown in Figure \ref{fig:RastriginScore_midDim}.
 There is a significant advantage for Algorithm \ref{alg:GoExploreDissimilarity} in dimensions $N \in \{10,30\}$.
 For dimensions 3 and 100, the advantage lessens (not shown).
 In the former case, this is due to the low dimensionality that outweighs any marginal gains due to more precise exploitation of local minima.
 In the latter case, the problem becomes sufficiently difficult and the evaluation budget low enough that the advantages of Algorithm \ref{alg:GoExploreDissimilarity} cannot yet manifest.